-VA loan termite & pest inspections: Everything you need to know
+VA loan termite and pest inspections: Everything you need to know

-Leaky basements, blown fuses and backed-up plumbing are a few headaches homeowners have to deal with from time to time, but none compare to the potential risk posed by termites and other pests.
+VA loan termite and pest inspections are a vital part of the vetting process for VA home loans.
+Before approving a VA mortgage, the Department of Veterans Affairs will usually need to ensure that risk is minimized.
+While leaky basements, blown fuses and backed-up plumbing are a few headaches homeowners have to deal with from time to time, they don't compare to the potential risk posed by termites and other pests.

 Repairs stemming from infestations cost homeowners billions of dollars in repairs each year, and can even lead to the destruction of the home completely.
 These unwelcome guests can do serious harm to the structure of your home while posing a health risk to anyone living there.

 VA loan pest inspections assess risk